ResetSec/AmateursCTF-2024/How-To-Use.md

-# How to use this Template
+# How to use this template

 ### 1. Create your own repo from this template